-Emma Woodhouse seems to be perfectly content, a loving father whom she cares for, friends, and a home.
-But Emma has a terrible habit - matchmaking.
+Emma Woodhouse seems to be perfectly content, to have a loving father for whom she cares, friends, and a home.
+But Emma has a terrible habit: matchmaking.
 She cannot resist finding suitors for her friends, most of all Harriet Smith.
-Emma is desperate for Harriet to find happiness, but every suitor she finds for her friend ends up attracted to Emma herself.
+Emma is desperate for Harriet to find happiness, but every suitor she finds for her friend ends up attracted to Emma.
 But is Emma so focused on Harriet's happiness that she is not considering her own happiness in love?Written by

 Mel from the Untied Kingdom

 43 of 52 people found this review helpful.